 In 2021, the enormously impactful Bangladesh Accord on Fire & Building Safety was renewed and expanded into an International agreement.
 The Accord is a binding agreement that has extended life-saving workplace safety to 2.5 million garment workers to date.
 And will now be expanded to many more.
-And yet many global brands have yet to sign on to the Accord!
+And yet many global brands, like Levi’s, have yet to sign on to the new Accord!
 We need these brands to sign on so more workers are protected, and that is where you come in!!

 HOW TO TAKE ACTION: